MicrosoftDocs/powerquery-docs/powerquery-docs/column-from-example.md

 # Add a column from examples

-With add column from examples in Power Query Editor, you can add a new column to a table simply by providing one or more example values for the new columns.
+With add column from examples in the Power Query Editor, you can add a new column to a table by simply providing one or more example values for the new column.

 ![Add column example](images/me-add-column-from-example.png)